walmartlabs/thorax/README.md

 An opinionated, battle tested [Backbone](http://backbonejs.org/) + [Handlebars](http://handlebarsjs.com/) framework to build large scale web applications.

-Thorax can be used standalone in any JavaScript environment in addition the [boilerplate projects](https://github.com/walmartlabs/thorax-boilerplate) provided above.
+Thorax can be used standalone in any JavaScript environment in addition the Node, Rails .

     var view = new Thorax.View({
       greeting: "Hello",
       template: Handlebars.compile("{{greeting}} world!")
     });
     view.appendTo('body');

+- add note about CDN availability
+- add note about cloning thorax-seed
+- add mobile, standalone and rails downloads

 ## Registry